Qualiasolutions/vuetofficial/README.md

 - Submit the app to the Apple store by running `eas submit -p ios` and following the instructions
 - Go to App Store Connect, log in and select TestFlight - there should be a warning next to the most recent version.
 Click "Manage" and select "None of the above".
 The app should now be available to test.

+For PRODUCTION:
+- Click on the "Distribution" tab and distribute the new app version.
+You may have to remove the current build to add trhe newest one.

 The development app is deployed by running `eas update` - only authorised users will be able to do this.

 ## Running on WSL2